cobwebch/external_import/Documentation/User/BackendModule/Index.rst

 Synchronizable tables
 """""""""""""""""""""

-The first function of the BE module – called "Tables with synchronization" – displays a list of all synchronizable tables.
+The first function of the "Data Import" BE module – called "Tables with synchronization" – displays a list of all synchronizable tables.
 The various features are summarized in the picture below.